NeptuneMagicSauce/CatPi/README.md

 # TODO

 - clang-format
-- move to smaller files for compile performance on pi
 - on quit: all driven pins to low
 - getting the weight from c++
 - print the weight